 MIGRATION AND MOVEMENTS

-Varied diet, opportunistically feeding on schooling fish and, occasionally, squid and octopus.
-Diet also varies with season and location.
+They have a varied diet, opportunistically feeding on schooling fish and, occasionally, squid and octopus.
+Their diet also varies with season and location.

-The Atlantic white-sided dolphin (Lagenorhynchus acutus) is a large dolphin found in the temperate and sub-polar waters of the North Atlantic, named for the distinctive light-coloured patches along its sides.
+The Atlantic white-sided dolphin (Lagenorhynchus acutus) is a large dolphin found in the temperate and sub-polar waters of the North Atlantic.
+It has been named for the distinctive light-coloured patches along its sides.
 The Pacific white-sided dolphin (Lagenorhynchus obliquidens) is a similar dolphin of the same genus found in the northern Pacific Ocean.
-In this account “white-sided dolphin” refers only to the Atlantic species.
+On the NAMMCO website, “white-sided dolphin” is used to refer only to the Atlantic species.

-The dolphin’s beak is short, about 5 cm long, and is not distinctly separated from the melon.
+This dolphin’s beak is short (about 5 cm long) and is not distinctly separated from the melon.
 The dorsal fin is relatively tall and strongly curved, and can be up to 33 cm high (Reeves et al. 1999).
 The flippers are long and pointed.

 Adult dolphins are around 250 cm in length, with males being slightly longer and heavier than females of the same age (Addink et al. 1997).
 The longest reported dolphin was 282 cm (Reeves et al. 1999).
-In a survey of 65 stranded Atlantic white-sided dolphins, the longest male found was 267 cm and weighed 234 kg, while the longest female was 243 cm and weighed 182 kg (Sergeant et al. 1980).
+In a survey of 65 stranded Atlantic white-sided dolphins, the longest male found was 267 cm with a weight of 234 kg, while the longest female was 243 cm and a weight of 182 kg (Sergeant et al. 1980).

-The Atlantic white-sided dolphin may easily be misidentified as the white-beaked dolphin (L . albirostris), as their ranges overlap considerably.
-The white-sided is typically smaller than the white-beaked, and has the distinctive white and yellow streaks on its side.
-The number of teeth also differs, with the white-sided having more teeth than the white-beaked.
+The Atlantic white-sided dolphin may easily be misidentified as the white-beaked dolphin (L . albirostris) as their ranges overlap considerably.
+The white-sided dolphin is typically smaller than the white-beaked dolphin, and it has the distinctive white and yellow streaks on its side.
+The number of teeth also differs, with the white-sided dolphin having more teeth than the white-beaked.

 Life History and Ecology

 Little is known about the social behaviour of this species.
-Breaching and jumping out of the water seemed to be used in social contexts, as jumps were more frequently seen when dolphins were part of larger groups rather than smaller ones (Weinrich et al. 2001).
-These dolphins also produce various sounds: squeals, whistles, clicks and buzzes (Reeves et al. 1999, Hamran 2014), which may be used for communication.
-Hamran (2014) found clicks to be the dominant sound produced, and that overall sound production by these dolphins increased during periods of socializing.
+Breaching and jumping out of the water seemed to be connected to social contexts, as jumps were more frequently seen when dolphins were part of larger rather than smaller groups (Weinrich et al. 2001).
+These dolphins also produce various sounds for communication, including squeals, whistles, clicks and buzzes (Reeves et al. 1999, Hamran 2014).
+Hamran (2014) found clicks to be the dominant sound produced, and noted that overall sound production increased during periods of socialising.

 Group size for Atlantic white-sided dolphins varies from several dozen to large herds of several hundred individuals.
-Groups of 50 to 60 animals are reported to be common in the waters off Newfoundland (Reeves et al. 1999), and in observations off New England an average group size of 52 animals was recorded (Weinrich et al. 2001).
-It has been suggested that the dolphins split into smaller groups while feeding, and form larger groups for travelling (Gaskin 1992).
-Some cooperative feeding behaviour has been observed, in which a group of dolphins was seen to encircle and feed on a school of sand lance in US waters (Weinrich et al. 2001).
-Cooperative feeding behaviour was also observed in these dolphins in northern Norway (Hamran 2014).
+Groups of 50 to 60 animals are reported to be common in the waters off Newfoundland (Reeves et al. 1999) and in observations off New England, an average group size of 52 animals was recorded (Weinrich et al. 2001).
+It has been suggested that the dolphins split into smaller groups while feeding and form larger groups for travelling (Gaskin 1992).
+Some cooperative feeding behaviour has been observed, e.g. a group of dolphins encircling and feeding on a school of sand lance in US waters (Weinrich et al. 2001).
+Cooperative feeding behaviour has also been observed in these dolphins in Northern Norway (Hamran 2014).

-From samples taken from 65 stranded white-sided dolphins, length at sexual maturity was found to be from 201 to 222 cm for females, at an age from 6 to 12 years (Sergeant et al. 1980).
-Males from that study were found to be mature at lengths of 215 to 230 cm, and from 7 to 11 years old.
+From samples taken from 65 stranded white-sided dolphins, length at sexual maturity was found to be from 201 – 222 cm for females, at an age of 6 – 12 years (Sergeant et al. 1980).
+Males from that study were found to be mature at lengths of 215 – 230 cm from 7 – 11 years old.
 From by-catch samples taken in the northeastern Atlantic, male dolphins were found to become sexually mature at age 7 or 8 (Neuenhagen et al. 2007).
-In the same study, mature males were found with quiescent testes, indicating that reproduction occurs seasonally, beginning in February (Neuenhagen et al. 2007).
-Some female Atlantic white-sided dolphins stranded on the west coast of Ireland in September 1994 had small foetuses present, suggesting that that mating took place in late August or early September (Rogan et al. 1997).
+In the same study, mature males were found with quiescent (or dormant) testes, indicating that reproduction occurs seasonally, beginning in February (Neuenhagen et al. 2007).
+Some female Atlantic white-sided dolphins stranded on the west coast of Ireland in September 1994 had small foetuses present, suggesting that mating took place in late August or early September (Rogan et al. 1997).

-Sexually mature female dolphins found stranded on the west coast of Ireland between 1990 and 2006 ranged between 11 and 15 years of age (Mirimin et al. 2011).
+Sexually mature female dolphins found stranded on the west coast of Ireland between 1990 and 2006 ranged from 11 – 15 years of age (Mirimin et al. 2011).
 Examination of their reproductive tracts indicated an interval between births of at least 2 years.
 This agrees with other studies that have found the calving interval to be 2 to 3 years (Waring et al. 2006).

 Food and feeding

-Atlantic white-sided dolphins have a varied diet, feeding opportunistically on schooling fish such as herring, mackerel and different cod species, and occasionally eating squid and octopus (Reeves et al. 1999, Hammond et al. 2008).
+Atlantic white-sided dolphins have a varied diet, feeding opportunistically on schooling fish such as herring, mackerel and different cod species.
+Occasionally they also eat squid and octopus (Reeves et al. 1999, Hammond et al. 2008).
 Most of the information on their diet has been obtained from examinations of the stomach contents of stranded individuals.
 These examinations indicate that their diet varies by both location and time of year.